 Visit the Colosseum and the Vatican with children

 If you plan to do this tour with children, keep in mind that they can end up very tired...
 If they are interested in art there will be no problem because they will have many things to see, but if they are too small better choose another option for your visit to the Colosseum and the Vatican.
-If you are interested, you can read these tips to visit the Colosseum with children.
+If you are interested, you can read these tips for visiting the Colosseum with children.

 About the Colosseum